 Pretty soon you get

 a rag between your legs.
-Pretty soon teeth tire of that
+Pretty soon teeth tire of

-whole business, shattering and grinding
+the whole business, shattering and grinding

 supper to bits that go